pradeep-mishra/google-batch/README.md

 });

 /*
-never provide oauth to to google service constructer like this it will bypass patch in new version of module
+Do not use oauth object in google service constructer like this it may bypass patch in new version of googleapis module

 var gmail = google.gmail({
     version : 'v1',